typelevel/mouse/README.md

 # Mouse
 Mouse is a small companion to the [Cats](https://github.com/typelevel/cats) functional programming library for Scala.
-It includes convenient syntax (aka extension methods) found in [scalaz](https://github.com/scalaz/scalaz) that are considered out of scope for Cats proper.
+It includes convenience extension methods for Scala standard library classes, including some found in [scalaz](https://github.com/scalaz/scalaz) that are not in Cats.

 The library arose from this [Cats issue](https://github.com/typelevel/cats/issues/791) and is a [Typelevel member](http://typelevel.org/projects/).